praghubanshi12/todo-nodejs-app/README.md

 ## System Configuration

 * The default port is set to 8081.
 You can change it from [config.json file](https://github.com/praghubanshi12/todo-nodejs-app/blob/main/config.json) as well
-* Please hit **npm run start** command after database configuration for running this application
+* Please hit **npm run start** command after database configuration, and installing all the [packages](https://github.com/praghubanshi12/todo-nodejs-app/blob/main/package.json) for running this application

 Links available are
 * **Dashboard Page** [http://localhost:8081](http://localhost:8081)